nuken/roku-bridge/README.md

 2. By default, this is off, and the logs will remain clean, only showing critical errors.

 3. If a user starts the container with `-e ENABLE_DEBUG_LOGGING=true`, all the detailed operational logs (tuner locking, ffmpeg commands, etc.) will be printed, which is perfect for debugging.

+## Enable Re-encoding

+If you have stream breaking, add the `-e ENCODING_MODE=reencode` flag to the run command.